 (Optional) If you are using more fillings, add the spinach and sliced avocado, about an inch (2.5cm) from the bottom.
 Next, add the shiitake on top of the other vegetables.

-Roll the sushi tightly using the sushi mat, applying gentle pressure by pressing the sushi roll (and sushi mat) to keep it secure.
+Roll the vegetarian sushi tightly using the sushi mat, applying gentle pressure by pressing the sushi roll (and bamboo mat) to keep it secure.
 It’s kind of as if you’re giving it some massage.
 If needed, seal the roll by moistening the edge of the nori with a bit of water.

 Serving Suggestions